api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 ## Non-technical contributors

-Marketers, creatives and community builders can contribute to DAO subteams with ad-hoc projects or to support areas that are lacking focus.
+Marketers, creatives and community builders can contribute to DAO with ad-hoc projects or to support specific areas within subteams.
 The challenge here is accurately scoping, forming a brief proposed solution method, and then delivering in alignment with other involved contributors.

-Contirbutions may look like:
+Amoung many other types, contirbutions may look like:

 - blog posts, community resources
 - ambassador activity, setting of events
-- art or branded merch
+- graphic design, creative
+- testers, user research

-# How do I access funds to support my efforts?
+## How do I access funds to support my efforts?

 Prospective contributors should provide a clear scope of work with (1) detailed deliverables and estimations of completion time (2) any applicable coordination